-This policy applies to all financial assets that are managed by Polus Capital Management Limited, Cairn Loan Investments LLP and Cairn Loan Investments II LLP1 (together referred to as "Polus" for the purposes of this document).
+This policy applies to all financial assets managed by Polus Capital Management Limited, Polus Capital Management (US) Inc., Cairn Loan Investments LLP and Cairn Loan Investments II LLP (together referred to as "Polus" for the purposes of this document, as the context requires).

-Polus is committed to adopting and implementing responsible investment2 principles in a manner that is consistent with our fiduciary responsibilities to clients.
-This document specifically sets out Polus' approach to the management of environmental, social and governance (ESG) issues, including the principles which Polus aspires to.
-The policy is supported by a set of procedures which have been implemented in order to integrate these principles into Polus' activities.
-Polus' commitment to responsible investment is driven by (i) the belief that ESG issues can be a source of risk and financial performance; (ii) our aspiration to contribute to society as a good corporate citizen; and (iii) our aim to meet evolving sustainability preferences of clients and investors.
+Polus is committed to adopting and implementing responsible investment principles in a manner that is consistent with our fiduciary responsibilities to clients.
+This document specifically sets out Polus' approach to the management of environmental, social and governance ("ESG") issues, including the principles which Polus aspires to.
+This policy is supported by a set of ESG procedures ("ESG Procedures") which are implemented in order to integrate these principles into Polus' investment activities.
+Polus' commitment to responsible investment is driven by (i) the belief that ESG issues can be a source of risk and financial performance; (ii) our aspiration to contribute to society as a good corporate citizen; and (iii) our aim to meet evolving sustainability needs of clients and investors.

-Polus recognises that the management of ESG issues forms a fundamental aspect of a business's long-term success.
+Polus recognises that the management of ESG issues is a fundamental aspect of a business's long-term success.

-A large number of Polus' investors, especially pension funds, insurance companies and endowments, have made explicit and implicit commitments on improving ESG performance across their investment portfolios as they aim to fulfil their social mandates alongside their financial mandates.
-Some portfolios that are managed for a single investor have additional ESG procedures over and above the firm- wide policy.
+A large number of investors in Polus-managed funds or vehicles, especially pension funds, insurance companies and endowments, have made explicit and implicit commitments to improving ESG performance across their investment portfolios as they aim to fulfil their social mandates alongside their financial mandates.
+Certain single-investor mandates may have ESG guidelines over and above this policy, which Polus will adhere to.